jasvinder86/jas-repo/README.md

 **11. Monotonic Stack:** Perfect for finding next or previous lesser or greater elements.
 They use monotonically increasing or decreasing stacks.

+**12. Bitwise Manipulation:** Sum of two numbers can be calculated by XORing the inputs and then ANDing and moving the resultant bits by 1 position to the left.
+When the AND's result becomes 0, the last XOR operation's result is the final sum.

+Use HashSets when dealing with unique values.